The Honorable Michael Chertoff is the Chairman of the Board of Directors of BAE Systems, Inc., the U.S.-based subsidiary of BAE Systems plc.

-Chertoff is Chairman and Founder of the Chertoff Group, a security and risk management advisory firm with offices in Washington, D.C., New York and London.
-Chertoff is also senior of counsel at Covington & Burling LLP's Washington, D.C. office and a member of the White Collar Defense and Investigations practice group.
+Chertoff was first appointed to the Inc. Board in March 2010 and appointed Chairman in May 2012.
+Chertoff is Chairman and Founder of The Chertoff Group, a security and risk management advisory firm with offices in Washington, D.C.
+Chertoff is also Senior Of Counsel at Covington & Burling LLP's Washington, D.C. office and a member of the White Collar Defense and Investigations practice group.

 Previously Chertoff served as Secretary of the U.S. Department of Homeland Security.
 As Secretary, he led a 218,000 person department with a budget of $50 billion to develop and implement border security and immigration policy, promulgate homeland security regulation, and spearhead a national cyber security strategy.
 He also served on the National Security and Homeland Security Councils, and on the Committee on Foreign Investment in the United States.